IgnatiusHarry/Social-Capital-Loss-and-Suicide-Rates-in-the-U.S.-2000-2022-/README.md

 To ensure the code runs without error, it is recommended to clone the file structure to your local system.

 ## Methodology
-- This study employs fixed-effects estimation of social capital loss on suicide rates across the United States from 2000 to 2022.
+- This study employs Pearson Correlation, OLS regression, and fixed-effects (with and without an intervention variable) estimation of social capital loss on suicide rates across the United States from 2000 to 2022.
 - This study also plots all of the suicide rates combined with the number of hate groups in each U.S. country

 **Analytical Techniques**